Representing the Injured or Disabled Member Part 32: Reporting a Workers Compensation Claim

 Part 32: Reporting a Workers Compensation Claim

 This article is the 32nd in a multiple part series covering the rights your injured and disabled members have and how you, as a union or guild representative, can best assist them.
 Over the several weeks and continuing for the next several weeks, we’ll be publishing, in various segments, information on how state and federal laws protect your members who are hurt or otherwise unable to work.
-We’ll cover topics including disability discrimination law, the FMLA, job protection rights under the CBA, workers compensation, disability benefits, and the right to bring a civil lawsuit.
+We’ll cover topics including disability discrimination law, the FMLA, job protection rights under the CBA, workers compensation, disability benefits, and the right to bring a civil lawsuit with the help of a personal injury lawyer.
+Injured in New York?
+Call a New York personal injury lawyer from Cellino Law.

 The topics we are covering are addressed in detail in our newest book: HELPING THE INJURED OR DISABLED MEMBER: A GUIDEBOOK FOR THE WASHINGTON LAW ENFORCEMENT AND FIRE UNION REPRESENTATIVE.
 It is also our intention over the course of the next year to travel through the state and provide training to public safety union and guild representatives on how best to enforce these rights.
 Expect to hear more on that in the months ahead.